lunaSnowflake/CryptoCurrency/README.md

    - Store the forecasted prices in the "AWS DB (Forecasted)".

 4. News Scrapping and Sentiment Analysis:
-   - Implement a "News Scrapping (Mage.ai-Python)" module to gather news articles related to cryptocurrencies from "Bing News".
+   - Implement a "News Scrapping (Mage.ai-Python)" module to gather news articles related to cryptocurrencies from "Bing News" and "Coin MarketCap".
    - Perform sentiment analysis using "Sentiment Analysis (Hugging-Face)".
    - Store the sentiment analysis results in the "AWS DB (Sentiments)".